 “Look at things not as they are, but as they can be.
 Visualization adds value to everything.
 A big thinker always visualizes what can be done in the future.
 He isn’t stuck in the present.”

-There is a direct relationship between how you think to how you act.
+There is a direct relationship between how you think about how you act.

 And how you act directly affects how others perceive you.